 University of Melbourne

-In this course we present some of the key typological features of Australian languages, with a particular focus on Murrinhpatha (from the Daly River region).
-Topics covered include: phonetics and phonology, noun phrases and nominal classification, complex predicates, argument structure and valency changing, and inflectional categories (pronominal categories, gender and number, tense and aspect).
-Each topic will be first presented from a broader Australian perspective, and then discussed for Murrinhpatha, one of Australia’s most complex and interesting languages.
+In this course we present some of the key typological features of Australian languages, with a particular focus on Murrinhpatha and other languages from the Daly River region.
+Topics covered include: phonology, noun phrases and nominal classification, complex predicates, argument structure and valency changing, and inflectional categories (pronominal categories, gender and number).
+We discuss topics with respect to general Australian typology, but also bring into particular focus the Daly linguistic area, which is characterised by morphological and phonological complexities not found in other Australian languages.

 Australian National University